 Just like bitcoin, you can own these coins and simply store them on paper, in a crypto hard wallet, on your phone, in the cloud, or wherever.
 You combine the security of gold with the ease of transfer and mobility of crypto.
 In case of a major crisis, good luck going through airport security with your gold bars.
 Ask Venezuelans.

 So great right?
 Well, there are many cryptos out there that claim to be entirely gold backed.
 How many of them are scams?
 Probably a few.
 But there are some serious ones as well.
+The exchange Kraken is a safe place to buy crypto.

 5. Gold certificates